The Law School Admission Test

 Logical Reasoning

-There will be one scored sections of Logical Reasoning (often referred to as the Arguments section).
-There used to be two of these, but since going online this was reduced to just one scored section.
+There will be two scored sections of Logical Reasoning (often referred to as the Arguments section).
+There used to be two of these, but in 2020 it switched to only having one.
+But then in 2024 it switched back to having two again.
 In this section, you'll be faced with 25-26 short texts, each of which will be followed with a single question dealing with the argumentative implications of the text.

 Overall, Logical Reasoning will be responsible for roughly a third of your LSAT score.